 - Should the recipient employee return to work or otherwise terminate the use of leave with donated time remaining, that time will be immediately returned to the donor(s) on a prorated basis in whole days.
 Any proration that would amount to less than one whole day per donor will not be returned.
 The only exception to the immediate return of unused donated days that will be made is if the medical documentation returning the employee to work indicates that further treatment will be required and provides a schedule for such treatment.

 - The recipient employee, while using donated leave, will continue to earn sick and vacation time.
 All such earned time shall be retained by the recipient employee and credited to the employee’s accrued leave time.

-- A recipient employee who retires will not be granted supplemental compensation on retirement for any outstanding donated sick days which he or she had received.
+- A recipient employee who retires will not be granted supplemental compensation on retirement (SCOR) for any unused sick days which he or she had received as a donation.

 - The donor’s leave time will be reduced by the number of days being donated.

 - The lifetime maximum donation that any one recipient may receive is 260 days.